 In foods, you'll want to look for live, active cultures of probiotics, Devine says.

 These can be found in yogurts, kefir, kombucha, raw cheese, apple cider vinegar, pickles and tempeh, among others.
-Certain plant-based foods also contain prebiotics aka the "food" probiotics need to stay healthy, found in fiber, Devine explains.
+Certain plant-based foods also contain prebiotics, like inulin, aka the "food" probiotics need to stay healthy, found in fiber, Devine explains.

 What do probiotics do for your body?